brennana/industrial-js/README.md

 [Also view the documentation.](https://github.com/valdez42/industrial-js/wiki)

+## Installation ##
+**Industrial.js** requires only two files, the `industrial.css` stylesheet, and the `industrial.js` javascript code.
+Both can be found in the [latest release](https://github.com/Valdez42/industrial-js/releases), which contains an example page, as well as example usage scripts.

 ## Contributing ##
 If you'd like to help make **Industrial.js** better (whether it be the default CSS or CoffeeScript source), then go right ahead!
 I encourage it.
 If you don't want to work on source, you can also help me by posting issues.